 So, how is this not Wicca, Traditional Witchcraft or Druidry et al?
 Well, all have a tendency to be accompanied by a set of “beliefs” defined by their creators.
 Some witches are religious such as in Wicca with the Lord and lady.
 Others, such as Trad witches may involve the Gnostic mystery’s of lucifer or honour a spirit such as the Bucca and look at the seasonal wheel as different representations of this figure and involve themselves in the immanent and emanant mysteries.
 Druids believe in a variety of ideas but most experience a pantheon of gods and goddesses.
 All of these different traditions do borrow from folk magic and merge it into their systems in some way or another.
 Some might call it witchcraft (as a craft of a witch or wise).
 I would argue this is not the case in Scotland.
 Scottish Folk practitioners disregarded witches and viewed them as evil.
 They would be greatly insulted by this appropriation and conflation of their way of life to that of a Witch.

 The defining difference is folk practices aren’t religiously based.
 Folk practitioners don’t necessarily follow any god/goddess or they can, in fact, follow any religion such as Christianity, Catholicism, Islam etc. You don’t need a particular set of “beliefs” or “faith” to be a folk practitioner.
-Folk magic approaches are older than current religious ideas we have.
+Folk magic approaches are syncretised with and can be developed from older religious ideas we have.
 They were preserved in some ways though Christianised in surviving literature.
 In Scotland, the saints replaced local spirits of wells and hills and Christian/Catholic teachings were used to call on saintly figures whilst people maintained a belief in the fairy folks at the same time.
+At the same time spirits the church didn’t like became known as folk de’ils or the folk devil.
 To me, it is an example of how the folk belief in animism ran alongside other religious ideas.

 Another characteristic of Scottish folk magic and practices is the lack of elaborate rituals, specific tools, times of day and clothing needed to get access to the practice.
 It’s all pretty much straight forward and common sense stuff requiring no special gear.
 Over time, you may acquire some objects that start to hold special meaning but these are totally up to yourself; your spirits and your preferred way of working.
-Folk practices are an everyday occurrence and nothing requiring more work than a pointed finger or to circumambulate something three times etc can be very effective.
+Folk practices are an everyday occurrence and nothing requiring more work than a pointed finger or to circumambulate something three times can be very effective.
 Wicca and other magical traditions use ceremonial magic techniques such as circle building, invoking and evoking various deities etc. Folk practices don’t have this elaboration.
+I also find ceremonial magic when viewed through the lens of colonialism and through a folk magic perspective spiritually violent.
+That however, is amore writing for another day.

 Scottish folk magic also has its base in ancestry.
 A lot of Scottish people know their ancestry really well.
 Some can even trace their ancestry back to the Tuatha De Dannan and the Milesians etc. Ancestors are the only “outside help” called upon by some folk practitioners and this is clearly demonstrated in the ways Scottish folk construct their ranns (meaning runes or charms).
 In the construction of the rann someone’s actions are always emulated.
 The phrase “as so and so healed this let me heal this” is very common and this structure is repeated in other ways.
 This is typical of Scottish Folk magic.
 Sometimes the “so and so” may be replaced with a figure linked to the thinking of the folk practitioner so here we get figures like Mary, St Michael or other named spirits popping up.